 CBP is an optional Demand Response program available to all commercial and industrial customers in the SDG&E's territory.
 CBP is operational from May 1st to October 31st each year.
-Program operation hours are Monday through Friday, excluding holidays, from 11 A.M. to 7 P.M.
+Program operation hours are Monday through Friday, excluding holidays, from 11 A.M. to 7 P.M. or from 1 P.M. to 9 P.M.
 Participants receive a monthly capacity payment in exchange for reducing their load when requested by the utility.
 Participating customers who are also receiving bundled services from SDG&E receive an additional energy payment during CBP events.

 CBP participating customers can choose to participate in one of two CBP products: (1) CBP Day-Ahead, and (2) CBP Day-Of.
 The distinction between the product types is the preevent notification timing.
-Under the Day-Ahead product, customers are notified by no later than 3 P.M. the day prior to the actual event.
-The Day-Of product, provides event notification two hours prior to the start of the event.
+Under the Day-Ahead product, customers are notified by no later than

-8 See p.
-JP-2.
+See pp. JP-2 - JP-3 above.

-$^{^9}$ D.16.-06-029 in conjunction with AL 3050-E-A and AL 3050-E-B approved on July 21, 2017 and effective January 1, 2017.
+D.16.-06-029 in conjunction with AL 3050-E-A and AL 3050-E-B approved on July 21, 2017 and effective January 1, 2017.